TimurStash/syncro/README.md

 Description
 -----------

-Simple, schema-driven, synchronizing, offline-enabled, websocket-powered JavaScript framework.
+Simple, schema-driven, synchronizing, offline-enabled, websocket-powered JavaScript framework with notifications & powerful access control.

-It was created to make it easier to create dynamic, data-driven, multi-user web applications without having to explicitly write code to create the server API, permissions model.
+This framework was created to make it easier to create dynamic, data-driven, multi-user web applications without having to explicitly write code to create the server API, permissions model.

-Created for a task & project management application, and is a good fit for applications where you want to maintain a full history of all object changes, but don't want to have to write any extra code to get it.
+The code was extracted from a task & project management application, and is a good fit for applications where you want to maintain a full history of all object changes, but don't want to have to write any extra code to get it.

 It is currently only designed to work with Webkit browsers, which include Google Chrome, Safari for Mac OS X, iPhone, iPad, and Android browsers.
 It is a good match for creating HTML5 web applications using PhoneGap/Cordova that need to work completely offline.